Derivation of the robustness from the concurrence: Introduction

 This is the average entanglement of the pure states $\vert\psi_i\rangle$ of the decomposition minimized over all decompositions of mixed states $\rho$ with probabilities $p_i$, which satisfies condition $\sum_ip_i=1$.
 Here the entanglement of the pure state is defined as an entropy of either of the two subsystem $A$ and $B$ \cite{bennet19962,popescu1997}

 where $\rho_{A(B)}$ is the partial trace of $\vert\psi\rangle\langle\psi\vert$ over the subsystem $B(A)$.
 In \cite{wootters1998}, Wootters presented an explicit formula for finding the value of entanglement (concurrence $C$) of a two-qubit state.
-He obtained that the value of entanglement of a particular two-qubit state defined by density matrix $\rho$ can be calculated as follows
+He obtained the formula for entanglement of formation (\ref{entropyofent}) of a mixed state $\rho$ of two qubits as a monotonic function of concurrence